About Copenhagen Photo Festival

 Copenhagen Photo Festival had 54.925 visitors in 2018 and 56 exhibitions in collaboration with 46 different exhibition sites.

-Copenhagen Photo Festival works with three programme pillars, which help build bridges between fine art photography and documentary photography.
+Copenhagen Photo Festival works with three programme pillars, which build bridges between fine art photography and documentary photography.

 Framing Society: Exhibitions concerned with society.
 Politics, ideology and culture.